 VALLEJO SYMPHONY was founded on the shared belief that music is a powerful force for bringing a community together and that live music is an essential part of a richly lived life.
 Founded in 1931 by a group of community leaders seeking to revitalize their city during the Great Depression, the Symphony has remained a cornerstone of Vallejo’s cultural life in the decades since.

 Vallejo Symphony is now proud to serve under the baton of Maestro Marc Taddei.
 Maestro Taddei, a native of New Jersey, lives and works in New Zealand where he has been Music Director of Orchestra Wellington since 2007.
-With his first season in 2016/2016, Maestro Taddei took Vallejo Symphony audiences on a tour through Haydn’s ‘Morning’ ‘Noon’ and ‘Night’ Symphonies.
-Together, Vallejo Symphony and Maestro Taddei seek to present entirely unique seasons that will serve as gems of the Bay Area arts community.
+With his first season in 2016/2017, Maestro Taddei took Vallejo Symphony audiences on a tour through Haydn’s ‘Morning’ ‘Noon’ and ‘Night’ Symphonies.
+Together, Vallejo Symphony and Maestro Taddei seek to present unique seasons that contribute to and enrich the Bay Area arts scene.

 Vallejo Symphony takes pride in serving as a home for cultural exchange in our growing city and strives to present vibrant music for all.
 We invite you to join us to see what the artistic journey of our city may hold!